KeckObservatory/RemoteObserving/README.md

 Verbose debug information is logged to the `RemoteObserving/logs/` folder.
 Log files are created based on the UTC date.

-If you need assistance, please email `mainland_observing@keck.hawaii.edu` and attach the most recent log file from the logs folder.
+If you need assistance, please email `remote-observing@keck.hawaii.edu` and attach the most recent log file from the logs folder.